Hilliard Scholar events

 Kim Potowski is a professor of Spanish linguistics at the University of Illinois at Chicago, where she directs the Spanish for Heritage Speakers program.
 Her research focuses on Spanish in the United States, including factors that influence intergenerational language transmission and change as well as connections between language and ethnic identity.
 Her interest in the role of dual language education in promoting bilingualism and academic achievement among Latino youth was the focus of her TEDx talk "No child left monolingual."
 She has authored and edited works including El español de los Estados Unidos (2015), Heritage language teaching: Research and practice (2014), Language diversity in the USA (2011), Language and identity in a dual immersion school (2007) and Bilingual youth: Spanish in English-speaking societies (2008).
 She has also authored two college Spanish textbooks, one for beginners and another focusing on academic argument texts for heritage speakers and advanced composition students.
 She spent a year in Oaxaca, Mexico as a Fulbright fellow studying the linguistic and educational experiences of U.S.-raised Mexican-origin youth (re)integrating into Mexican schools.

-Sponsors: CLA Hilliard Grant, Latino Research Center, the Spanish Club, the College of Education, the Center for Gender, Race and Identity and the Department of World Languages and Literatures.
+Sponsors: CLA Hilliard Grant, Latino Research Center, the Spanish Club, the College of Education, the Department of Gender, Race, and Identity and the Department of World Languages and Literatures.

 October 2015 - José Hernández